k1r0s/react-stylesheet-decorator/README.md

 This decorator allows to easily style React components through adding a scoped stylesheet inside that component and defined styles only get applied to it and its descendants.

-Basically it allows to style in preact like Angular or [Vue does by adding a scoped stylesheet](https://vue-loader.vuejs.org/en/features/scoped-css.html)
+Basically it allows to style in Reactjs like Angular or [Vue does by adding a scoped stylesheet](https://vue-loader.vuejs.org/en/features/scoped-css.html)

 ### Capabilities